 As it turned out, Roy Z would be Dickinson’s ultimate solo muse.
-The material that Z instigated and co-authored with the singer, over the course of four records to date, is the strongest Dickinson would ever achieve outside Maiden.
+The material that Z has instigated and co-authored with the singer, over the course of four records so far, is the strongest Dickinson would ever achieve outside Maiden.

 Taking The Queen is an epic slow-burning track with immense power of riffing courtesy of Roy Z, who is also in charge of the production, something he could have been as early as Balls To Picasso if caution had not prevailed.
 When the Z was let loose on the ongoing Dickinson solo project, things would fall into place.

 Darkside Of Aquarius thunders along in a delicious Maiden-style gallop, sounding like something off Piece Of Mind (1983) and even incorporating an “oh-oh-oooh” section that would surely make Steve Harris envious.

 Speaking of Maiden, an obvious highlight of the Accident Of Birth album is the participation of ex-Maiden guitarist Adrian Smith, who co-writes two tracks and plays on several more.
 Paradoxically, Smith contributes a dud, Welcome To The Pit, but much is forgiven when the other Smith track is the awesome melodic heavy metal of Road To Hell:

 After all, Z himself also throws a below-par song into it, the lackluster The Magician, making Accident Of Birth a little uneven.
 All things told, though, Road To Hell in particular is a spellbinding reminder of the musical fireworks that can happen when the two men who wrote Flight Of Icarus and 2 Minutes To Midnight sit down to create songs.